Effect of interfacial intermixing on spin-orbit torque in Co/Pt bilayers: Results and discussion

 The most significant effect of intermixing is the emergence of a large negative $\xi^E_\mathrm{FL}$.
 In System 10 with 6 intermixed layers it is nearly $10^5$ \SI{}{\per\ohm\per\meter} in magnitude, or almost 60\% of $\xi^E_\mathrm{DL}$.
 The magnitude of $\xi^E_\mathrm{FL}$ is almost the same in Systems 9 and 13 which differ only in the concentration profile of the intermixed layer, and it is even larger in the (001)-oriented Co(6)$\mid$M(3)$\mid$Pt(6) bilayer (System 14).

-Sizeable \emph{positive} FL SOT (i.e., acting against the Oersted field) was reported in some measurements for Co$\mid$Pt \cite{Garello2013} and CoFe$\mid$Pt \cite{Pai2015} bilayers, as well as in Co \cite{Baumgartner2017} and (Co$\mid$Ni)$_N$ \cite{Figueiredo2021} disks grown on Pt.
+Sizeable \emph{positive} FL SOT ($\tau_\mathrm{FL}>0$ which acts against the Oersted field) was reported in some measurements for Co$\mid$Pt \cite{Garello2013} and CoFe$\mid$Pt \cite{Pai2015} bilayers, as well as in Co \cite{Baumgartner2017} and (Co$\mid$Ni)$_N$ \cite{Figueiredo2021} disks grown on Pt.
 Other measurements show very small FL SOT \cite{Zhu2019}.
 To our knowledge, the origin of this variation is unknown.
-Sizable positive FL SOT (in the sense of Eq.\ \ref{def}) was also found \cite{Freimuth2014} in linear-response calculations for the O(1)$\mid$Co(3)$\mid$Pt(10) system where the Co layer is capped with a monolayer of oxygen.
-We have similarly found a moderate positive $\xi^E_\mathrm{FL}=$\SI{0.25e5}{\per\ohm\per\meter} in a O(1)$\mid$Co(6) system (System 18 in Table \ref{tab_result}), confirming that oxidation of the top surface tends to induce positive FL SOT.
-This oxidation-induced FL SOT is thus opposite in sign to the FL SOT induced in our calculations by substitutional intermixing at the Co$\mid$Pt interface.
+Positive FL SOT was also found \cite{Freimuth2014} in linear-response calculations for the O(1)$\mid$Co(3)$\mid$Pt(10) system where the Co layer is capped with a monolayer of oxygen.
+We have similarly found a moderate positive $\xi^E_\mathrm{FL}=\SI{0.25e5}{\per\ohm\per\meter}$ in a O(1)$\mid$Co(6) system (System 18 in Table \ref{tab_result}), confirming that oxidation of the top surface tends to induce positive FL SOT.
+This oxidation-induced FL SOT is opposite in sign to the FL SOT induced in our calculations by substitutional intermixing at the Co$\mid$Pt interface.

 Systems with several intermixed layers at the interface can be viewed as having three bulk layers (Co, M, and Pt) with two interfaces (Co$\mid$M and M$\mid$Pt) between them.
 Therefore, we also considered Co$\mid$M and M$\mid$Pt bilayers (Systems 15-17 in Table \ref{tab_result}).
 The results allow us to make the following three observations.